 Gabapentin and pregabalin, usually given for nerve-mediated pain or seizures, offer relief for some women.
 Antidepressants venlafaxine (Effexor), fluoxetine (Prozac), and paroxetine (Paxil) have also been shown to be effective for treatment of hot flashes.

 Acupuncture may be helpful, without the side effects of medication.
 One study published in 2011 found that women who had acupuncture had significantly fewer menopausal symptoms, including hot flashes, than those who had sham treatments.
 Sham acupuncture is shallow needling that doesn’t stimulate a true acupuncture point.
-It is a way to test if acupuncture is effective or not.
+It’s a way to test if acupuncture is effective or not.

 Meditation can also be very successful in helping manage stress levels.
 Stress is a common hot flash trigger for many women.
 Taking stress management training in your community might lead to numerous other benefits in your health and quality of life.

 Lifestyle choices can make as much of an impact on your body as any medication or supplement you take.
 Living a healthy lifestyle can reduce the incidence and severity of hot flashes and help reduce the risk of heart disease and osteoporosis.
 Be mindful of the following ways you can improve your health:

-Just as no two women are alike, neither are the ways their bodies will react to hot flash treatments.
+Just as no two women are alike, neither are the ways their bodies will react to treatment for hot flashes.
 If one method doesn’t seem to work for you, another might.
 Talk to your doctor if none of the common hot flash management tools are helping.

 As hard as it is to imagine while in the midst of your own personal heat wave, this too shall pass.
 For more information on how to get the most out of your menopausal years, keep reading about menopause.